-Steve and Lisa have their Masters degree in Religious Education, from Duquesne University and were youth ministers in the Catholic Church for over 15 years before starting Catholic HEART Workcamp.
-The original idea developed after their youth group participated in a Protestant service camp while they were serving as youth ministers.
+Steve has his Masters degree in Religious Education, from Duquesne University and were youth ministers in the Catholic Church for over 15 years before starting Catholic HEART Workcamp.
+The original idea developed after t youth group participated in a Protestant service camp while they were serving as youth ministers.
 Since the camp was missing a Catholic social justice piece, we began developing a camp to meet the needs of our Catholic young people.
 Little did we know, the camps would grow to include an office staff of nine and involve over 13,000 campers.

 The HEART of CHWC is to gather and celebrate our Catholic faith.
 Workcamp participants are inspired to grow deeper in their walk with Christ.
 Through service, prayer, and the sacraments, camper participants are renewed in their love for our Catholic faith and are motivated to return to their home communities to serve on a local level.
 CHWC…..